BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ### Create a Machine

 You should now create your Bitcoin VPS.
 Most setups require 5-15G of storage and 2-3G of memory.
-The non-Pruned Mainnet is the only setup that requires considerably more: about 120G of memory to hold the current blockchain.
+The non-Pruned Mainnet is the only setup that requires considerably more: about 120G of storage to hold the current blockchain.

-Following are suggests for machine requirements:
+Following are suggestions for machine requirements:

 | Setup | Memory | Storage |
 |-------|--------|---------|